Preveen369/NammaPets-SBA/README.md

 - Save favorite pets for easy access later.
 - Organize your wishlist with a single tap.

-### 👤 **Profile View**
+### 👤 **Profile Management**
-- Create and customize your user profile with personal details.
+- Create and customize your user profile.
 - View your purchase history and selling activity.

 ---